Empire Diaries Desk

 First, let’s understand the smaller worry.
 With various countries around the world getting caught up in geopolitical flare-ups, it is always a concern if a country’s vital energy resources are stored in an immensely faraway location.

-In tranquil times, it needs oil shipments from the US to reach Indian shores about a month’s time – which is pretty long time considering that India’s own oil reserves, as discussed before, would last no more than 10 days.
+In tranquil times, it needs oil shipments from the US to reach Indian shores about a month’s time – which is a pretty long time considering that India’s own oil reserves, as discussed before, would last no more than 10 days.

 Now imagine a situation where global geopolitical tussles break out, and the long and meandering shipping routes between the US and India get exposed to those battlefields.